radicalbit/rbd-docs/ambari/user-guide/manage-hosts.rst

 Viewing Components on a Host
 ____________________________

-To manage components running on a specific host, choose a FQDN on the Hosts page.To manage components running on a specific host, choose a FQDN on the Hosts page.
+To manage components running on a specific host, choose a FQDN on the Hosts page.

 .. image:: /img/ambari/ambari_host_detail.png

 Choose options in ``Host Actions``, to start, stop, restart, delete, or turn on maintenance mode for all components installed on the selected host.

 Alternatively, choose action options from the drop-down menu next to an individual component on a host.
 The drop-down menu shows current operation status for each component.

 .. _ambari-decommissioning-masters-slaves:

 Decommissioning Masters and Slaves
 __________________________________

 Decommissioning is a process that supports removing a component from the cluster.
 You must decommission a master or slave running on a host before removing the component or host from service.
 Decommissioning helps prevent potential loss of data or service disruption.
 Decommissioning is available for the following component types:

 * DataNodes
 * NodeManagers